-By increasing the precision of determination of $n_{s}$ one may be able to distinguish the two different classes of inflationary models with qualitatively different families of potentials \rf{plateau} and \rf{p}.
+By increasing the precision of determination of $n_{s}$, one may be able to distinguish the two different classes of inflationary models with qualitatively different families of potentials \rf{plateau} and \rf{p}.
 Note that Simons Observatory plans to halve the current error bar on the scalar perturbation spectral index $n_{s}$ \cite{SimonsObservatory:2025wwn}.

-Precise determination of $n_{s}$ could be sufficient for distinguishing between different classes of models even if they predict too small values of $r$ to be ever observed, because the predictions of $n_{s}$ beciome increasingly accurate in the small $r$ limit, see Fig. \ref{Blue}.
+Precise determination of $n_{s}$ could be sufficient for distinguishing between different classes of models even if they predict too small values of $r$ to be ever observed, because the predictions of $n_{s}$ become increasingly accurate in the small $r$ limit, see Fig. \ref{Blue}.
 This may help us to distinguish not only between the general classes of models \rf{plateau} and \rf{p}, but also between different ${\rm Dp}-{\overline {\rm Dp}}$ brane inflation plateau potentials \rf{KKLTI} and the Loop Blow-up Inflation \rf{pol}.

 Moreover, knowledge of $n_s$ may help us to fine-tune the search for the tensor modes.
 For example, for $n_{s} \lesssim 0.967$ we have 7 discrete targets for the future search shown in Fig. \ref{Flauger0}, in the range from $10^{{-2}}$ to $10^{{-3}}$.
 Meanwhile, for $ n_s \gtrsim 0.97$, we also have a similar series of 7 different predictions for each value of the parameter $k$ in the theory of polynomial attractors, see \rf{poinpol}, \rf{poinpoln} for $k = 2$.
 Pole inflation models allow for a broad range of $n_{s}$ and $r$.
 On the other hand, all string inflation models with $r < 0.36$ and $n_s \gtrsim 0.97$, as well as all ${\rm Dp}-{\overline {\rm Dp}}$ models, yield tensor-to-scalar ratio in the unobservable range $r \lesssim 10^{{-5}}$.